adamdickmeiss/folio-local-run/README.md

 ### Postgesql

 The postgresql-13 Debian package is known to work.
-Prepare a database for okapi and modules.
+Prepare a database for Okapi and modules.
 Could be separate databases, could be one.

 ### ElasticSearch